jimbobbennett/AgroHack/README.md

 This workshop is a hands on lab for building an AgroTech solution using [Azure IoT](https://azure.microsoft.com/overview/iot/?WT.mc_id=agrohack-github-jabenn).

-The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will store the telemetry data, and predict the weather using both [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn) and an AI Model running in [Azure ML Studio](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=agrohack-github-jabenn).
-This weather prediction will be combined with soil moisture data, and used to send a signal back to the device to indicate if the plants need watering, and this will be indicated by an LED.
+The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will store the telemetry data and predict the weather using [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn).
+This weather prediction will be combined with soil moisture data, and used to send a signal back to the device to indicate if the plants need watering, and this will be indicated by an LED, lit if the plant needs watering.

 Most of this implementation will a no-code solution, [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
 There will be some coding required, and this will all be in Python.